acerempel/threedots-ca-v2/content/collections/pages/colophon.md

     content:
       -
         type: text
-        text: 'The software into which I am typing these very words and which will transform them into glorious hypertext is called '
+        text: 'The software into which I am typing these words and which will transform them into glorious hypertext is called '
       -
         type: text
         marks: